netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-9/README.md

 `commit(CREATE_NEW_LIST_ITEM_START)`.
 This mutates the state so that have the value `isLoading = true` and so on in the store.

-Next we will use a JavaScript function called `fetch()` to interact with the server. `fetch()` takes an URL and a object with instructions (the latter is optional, which results in a default `GET` request on the given URL):
+Next we will use a [JavaScript function called `fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) to interact with the server. `fetch()` takes an URL and an object with instructions (the latter is optional, the default is a plain `GET` request on the given URL):

 ```
   createNewListItem({ commit }, feedItem) {